astavri/Python-News-data-scraper-to-SQL/README.md

 The goal is to export large amounts of data into mySQL where it can be further analyzed.
 I figure webscraping is common and makes tons of data quickly.
-All the webscraping backend portion is from pygooglenews, thanks kotartemiy! https://github.com/kotartemiy/pygooglenews
+The webscraping backend is from pygooglenews, thanks kotartemiy! https://github.com/kotartemiy/pygooglenews